gnello/in-memory-file-storage-server/doc/filesystem.md

 ## Interface
 As already mentioned, only one thread per time can operate on the filesystem.
 In addition, a thread can lock a file so that other threads can not access it until the lock is released.
+Finally, the filesystem must ensure data integrity across multiple operations by different threads.
 To implement these requirements it is necessary to make some considerations on borderline cases as well as on performance.
-Below we discuss the precautions to be taken for each method of the public interface.
+Below we discuss the precautions to be taken for the most critical methods of the public interface.

 ### Open a file
 ```c